LuisMiSanVe/GeminiPostSQL_ChatBot/README.md

 > This is the Blazor ChatBot version meant for web client use.
 There is a [REST API](https://github.com/LuisMiSanVe/GeminiPostSQL_API/tree/main) version meant for servers and client use by Swagger interface and a [WinForms](https://github.com/LuisMiSanVe/GeminiPostSQL/tree/main) version for Windows Desktop client use.

 This ChatBot program uses Google's AI 'Gemini 2.0 Flash' to make queries to PostgreSQL databases.
-The AI interprets natural language into SQL queries using one method, with its pros and cons.
+The AI interprets natural language into SQL queries, run them, and transform the results into natural language again.

 ## 📋 Prerequisites
 To make this program work, you'll need a PostgreSQL Server and a Gemini API Key.